mesosphere/dcos-docs-site/pages/1.11/release-notes/index.md

 <strong>Note:</strong> CLI version 0.6.x is not compatible with DC/OS 1.10</li>
 </ul>

+Please try out the new features and updated data services.
+Provide any feedback through our support channel: <a href="https://support.mesosphere.com/">support.mesosphere.com</a>.
+</td> </tr> </table>

+[button color="purple" href="https://downloads.dcos.io/dcos/EarlyAccess/dcos_generate_config.sh"]Download DC/OS Open Source[/button]

 <a name="new-features"></a>
 # New features and capabilities

 ## Apache Mesos 1.5, Marathon 1.6, and Kubernetes 1.9 Integrated.
-- DC/OS 1.11 is is based on Mesos 1.5.
-View the [changelog](https://github.com/apache/mesos/blob/1.5.x/CHANGELOG).
+- DC/OS 1.11.0 is is based on Mesos 1.5.
+View the [Mesos changelog](https://github.com/apache/mesos/blob/1.5.x/CHANGELOG).

-- DC/OS 1.11 is integrated with the latest 1.6 release of Marathon.
+- DC/OS 1.11.0 is integrated with the latest 1.6 release of Marathon.
 For more information about Marathon 1.6, consult the [Marathon changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).

-- DC/OS 1.11 supports latest Kubernetes 1.9 Container Scheduler.
+- DC/OS 1.11.0 supports latest Kubernetes 1.9 Container Scheduler.
 For more information about Kubernetes 1.0 on DC/OS, consult the [Kubernetes on DC/OS changelog](https://docs.mesosphere.com/services/beta-kubernetes/0.4.0-1.9.0-beta).

 ## Platform
 - Fault domain awareness.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]